asterjs/aster/README.md

 You can think of aster for JS as of [rework](https://github.com/reworkcss/rework) for CSS.

+You may also want to check out [presentation at SlideShare](http://www.slideshare.net/RReverser/speaker-presentation2).

 ## But I like X builder!
 Should I throw it out?

 Definitely no! aster doesn't try to fight your favorite build system.
 It has only one specific area that it's exceptionally good at - code processing.
 Everything else (CSS, images, publishing to CDN, etc.) is left for generic builders, and you can use them together.